How can I customize the Readwise to Obsidian Export?

 Sync Notifications

 Finally, you can configure the Readwise plugin to append an entry to a special file each time the sync runs.
-This notification is particularly useful in tools such as Roam Research where the backlink appears more front and center in the Daily Note, but is defaulted off in Obsidian.
+This notification is particularly useful in tools such as Roam Research where the backlink appears more front and center in the Daily Note, but is off by default in Obsidian.

 File and Folder Names